jbenet/depviz/README.md

 This started as this discussion: https://github.com/jbenet/random-ideas/issues/37 -- see that thread for details on this.
 For now this repo is only mockups.

+## Looking for Implementors!

+This is a tool I do not have time to create fully, but need very much for [the IPFS project](https://github.com/ipfs/ipfs) and other open source in general.
+If you are also interested in this, please help out!

+If you have shipped open source software and/or UX-heavy web apps before, please help!
+I am also willing to pay for this work to have it done very soon (can do a contracting gig).

 ## Mockups

 #### [depviz.mocks.pdf](./mocks/depviz.mocks.pdf)